Tom Clancy's Splinter Cell (video game): Plot

-With the encryption key, the NSA discover that Nikoladze has been using a network of unconventional relays to communicate with Georgian military cells.
+With the encryption key, the NSA discover that Nikoladze has been using a network of unconventional relays to contact Georgian military cells.
 Tracing the full relay network back to the Chinese embassy in Yangon, Myanmar, Fisher is sent in discreetly to investigate.
-Fisher discovers from captured U.S. soldiers and high-ranking Chinese diplomats that Nikoladze is working alongside a rogue collective of Chinese soldiers led by General Kong Feirong, after rescuing them from being executed on a live web broadcast.
-After killing Grinko in a firefight when he attempts to kill the Americans and Chinese, Fisher moves to capture Feirong for information on Nikoladze's location.
-After preventing him from committing suicide in a drunken stupor, Feirong reveals that Nikoladze had fled back to Georgia in order to activate a device codenamed "The Ark".
+He finds that Nikoladze is working alongside Chinese general Kong Feirong, supplying him with nuclear waste in exchange for arms and munitions.
+Fearful this could lead China and the United States into war, Fisher moves to rescue captured U.S. soldiers at an abattoir before they can be executed live in a web broadcast, in the process encountering high-ranking Chinese diplomats, who reveal Feirong acts against the best interests of China.
+Grinko, who is at the abattoir, attempts to kill Fisher, but meets his demise in Fisher's attempt to protect the hostages.
+Returning to the Chinese embassy, Fisher moves in to capture Feirong for information on Nikoladze's location and to expose his rogue activities to the Chinese government.
+After being prevented from committing suicide in a drunken stupor, Feirong is threatened at gunpoint to access his computer, with its data revealing that Nikoladze had fled back to Georgia in order to activate "The Ark".
+He subsequently dies from an alcohol overdose.

-Infiltrating the Georgian presidential palace where Nikoladze and new Georgian president Varlam Cristavi are, Fisher attempts to recover the key to the Ark, which he learns is in fact a nuclear suitcase bomb that has been placed somewhere in the United States.
+Infiltrating the Georgian presidential palace where Nikoladze is, alongside the newly installed Georgian president Varlam Cristavi, Fisher attempts to recover the key to the Ark, which he learns is in fact a nuclear suitcase bomb that has been placed somewhere in the United States.
 Fisher corners Nikoladze, who bargains to give the Ark key in exchange for safe passage out of Georgia.
-After Cristavi's forces arrive and escort Nikoladze to safety, Lambert rescues Fisher from execution by creating a diversion via power blackout.
-Discovering that Nikoladze is offering the Ark's location for protection, Fisher assassinates him.
-The National Guard eventually locates the bomb and evacuates an apartment complex in Hope's Gate, Maryland under the pretense of a gas leak before secretly recovering the weapon.
-Despite a war being averted, Nikoladze's corpse sparks international backlash due to the suspicious circumstances around his death.
-Watching the U.S. president give a speech on the end of the crisis, Fisher then receives a secure phone call from Lambert for another assignment.
+After Cristavi's forces arrive and escort Nikoladze to safety, Lambert rescues Fisher from execution by causing a power blackout, diverting attention from Fisher.
+Discovering that Nikoladze is offering the Ark's location for protection, Fisher assassinates him on Lambert's orders.
+The National Guard eventually locates the bomb in an apartment complex in Maryland, and secretly recovers it after evacuating the building under the pretense of dealing with a gas leak.
+Despite a war being averted, Nikoladze's death sparks international backlash due to the suspicious circumstances surrounding it.
+While watching the U.S. president giving a speech on the end of the crisis, Fisher receives a secure phone call from Lambert for another assignment.